greim/Backbone-Subscriptions/readme.md

 Backbone subscriptions is a Backbone.js extension that provides loosely-coupled, app-wide communication between views, via a publish/subscribe pattern.
 Backbone views are introverts when it comes to event handling.
-They're great at reacting to internally-generated events, but not-so-great at reacting to externally-generated ones.
+They're great at reacting to internally-generated events, but not so great at reacting to externally-generated ones.
 Backbone subscriptions provides a unique and clean solution to this problem.

 ## Example